My senior cat is full of grace.

 After all, I already had a couple of little four legged friends back at home.

 Still I knew the hole in my heart was growing as Maddie’s days continued to shrink.

-I guess it was no surprise that I found myself ‘just stopping by’ a rural shelter one afternoon while driving out in the country.
+I guess it was no surprise that I found myself ‘just stopping by’ a small shelter one afternoon while driving out in the country.

 I’d been visiting a nearby cemetery where my parents and brother were buried, and was feeling a little blue.